Epidural Steroid Injections at Manhattan Wellness Group

-How does Epidural Steroid Injections work?
+How Epidural Steroid Injections work?

-An epidural steroid injection aims to provide pain relief by reducing the inflammation (swelling) of the nerve roots as they exit the spine.
-This is done by injecting an anti-inflammatory medicine into the epidural space.
-An epidural steroid injection will not correct the pre-existing medical problem (i.e., spinal stenosis, herniated or bulging disc, arthritis, etc.), but it may improve the level of pain.
-It is not unusual for a patient to require more than one injection to receive long term benefit.
+An epidural steroid injection aims to provide pain relief by reducing the nerve roots' inflammation (swelling) as they exit the spine.
+This is done by injecting anti-inflammatory medicine into the epidural space.
+An epidural steroid injection will not correct the pre-existing medical problem (spinal stenosis, herniated or bulging disc, arthritis, etc.), but it may improve pain level.
+It is not unusual for a patient to require more than one injection to receive long term benefits.

-Note: The procedure cannot be performed if you have an active infection, flu, cold, fever, very high blood pressure or if you are on blood thinners.
+Note: The procedure cannot be performed if you have an active infection, flu, cold, fever, very high blood pressure, or if you are on blood thinners.
 Please make your doctor aware of any of these conditions.
 This is for your safety!

-How does Epidural Steroid Injections help you?
+How Epidural Steroid Injections help you?

 Many spinal conditions, including a lumbar herniated disc, can cause inflammation or pressure on the nerve roots leading out of the spine, resulting in pain, tingling, or numbness along those nerves.
 A lumbar epidural steroid injection may be used to reduce the inflammation around the spinal nerves.